mayankmahajan24/QL/docs/LanguageReference.md

 Examples of this operator:

 - `3 == 3`, checks for equality between the two integer literals
-- `5.0 != 3`, fails to work because the two operands are of different data types
+- `5.0 != 3`, fails to compile because the two operands are of different data types
-- `"anshul" >= "ninja"`, we do a lexical comparison since both the operands are strings
 - `a == 5 + 4`, evaluates both operands, each an `expr` before applying the equivalency boolan operator.
 As such, the data type of `a` is obtained from the symbol table and then 5 + 4 is evaluated before checking for equality.
 In case, `a` is not of type `int` as inferred from the operand that evaluates to 9, the compiler reports an error.
 - `a > 5 == 3` fails to work because although the precedence rules evalaute this boolean expression from left to right, `a > 5` returns a type of `bool` which cannot be used in the `==` operators.